DallasFormulaRacing/dfr_zerofile/README.md

 To run this python script use any version of python
 ```
-python zerofile.py 'Enter the absolute path of your directory here'
+python zerofile.py "Enter the absolute path of your directory here"
 ```